Speak2Erase/fmod-oxide/README.md

 Right now there are a some fns marked as unsafe that I'm not sure how to get working safely.
 System creation, initialization, and cleanup is a pretty big one- creating a system is really unsafe, and certain functions can only be called before or after system creation.
-Releasing a system is probably the most unsafe operation of all though, as it invalidates all FMOD handles associated with that system
+Releasing a system is probably the most unsafe operation of all though, as it invalidates all FMOD handles associated with that system!

 # Userdata